The EU's emissions trading system (ETS) aims to reduce the industry's carbon emissions. Discover how it works and why a reform is needed.

 Having a large surplus and low prices discourages companies from investing in green technology, thereby hampering the scheme's efficiency in combatting climate change.

-To overcome this problem, the EU created the Market Stability Reserve to better align supply and demand of allowances by placing surplus allowances in a reserve, from which they can be released in case of a shortage.
+To overcome this problem, the EU created the Market Stability Reserve in 2015 to better align the supply and demand of allowances by placing 24% of all ETS allowances in a reserve, from which they can be released in case of a shortage.
+In March 2023, the Market Stability Reserve was extended to 2030 to protect the EU against falling CO2 prices due to external shocks such as Covid-19.
+Lower CO2 prices would mean there is less of an incentive for industry to cut greenhouse gases.

 ETS reform under EU Green Deal

-To align the emissions trading system with the higher emission reduction targets of the European Green Deal, the EU is working on an update of the scheme.
-The Commission is proposing to cut emissions from the sector 61% by 2030.
+To align the emissions trading system with the higher emission reduction targets of the European Green Deal, the EU agreed in December 2022 on an update of the scheme, cutting industry emissions 62% by 2030.

-Free allowances should disappear by 2032 when the Parliament wants the EU's Carbon Border Adjustment Mechanism to be fully operational.
-The mechanism would apply a carbon price to imported goods from less ambitious countries and prevent companies moving production to a country with less stringent greenhouse gas emissions rules.
+- The phasing out of free allowances to industry by 2034, while the EU's Carbon Border Adjustment Mechanism will simultaneously be phased in and fully operational by 2034.
+The mechanism would apply a carbon price to imported goods from less ambitious countries and prevent companies moving production to a country with less stringent greenhouse gas emission rules.

 EU efforts to cut greenhouse gas emissions